hugorteixeira/portoedu_back/SETUP.md

 # PortoEdu MCP Server Setup Guide

-This guide will help you set up the PortoEdu MCP server to use your R functions with Claude and OpenAI.
+This guide will help you set up the PortoEdu MCP server to use your R functions with MCP-compatible assistants.

 ## Prerequisites